MarvinPoulsen/tidsregistrering/readme.txt

-2023-02-13  1.1.0       MARPO       Renamed Module (Task And Scheduling Management) 2023-03-15	1.2.0		MARPO		Advanced reporting site added 2023-07-26  1.2.1       MARPO       Possibility to change the reported time
+2023-02-13  1.1.0       MARPO       Renamed Module (Task And Scheduling Management) 2023-03-15	1.2.0		MARPO		Advanced reporting site added 2023-07-26  1.2.1       MARPO       Possibility to change the reported time 2023-07-26  1.3.0       MARPO       Administrator with the possibility of creating new projects

 --------------------
 TODO